Have Your Accounts Been Frozen in NYC?

 - You can unfreeze your bank account by erasing the judgment against you.
 This is called “vacating” the judgment.
 Once the judgment is vacated, your account will be released.
 A creditor or debt collector has no right to freeze your account without a judgment.

-Our attorneys in New York have dealt with these issues and have years of experience to help back up your case.
-Don't let creditors stop you from accessing your funds, contact our Debt Collection Defense Lawyer today!
+Our attorneys in New York have dealt with unfreezing bank accounts and have years of experience to help back up your case.
+Don't let creditors stop you from accessing your funds, contact our debt collection defense lawyer today!

 Don't wait another minute!
 Contact us to speak with a lawyer.